theframer/amaldevanilkumar/README.md

 # 🚀 Amal Dev Anilkumar Portfolio

-Welcome to my personal portfolio website!
+Welcome to my personal portfolio website mate!
 This site showcases my skills, projects, and employment status, built with React and styled with custom glassmorphism UI.

 ## 🌟 Features